alf10087/Getting-and-Cleaning-Data-Project/README.md

-# Getting and Cleaning Data Project
+# Fitness Physical Data Analysis

 This repo contains the script necessary to run the Coursera Getting and Cleaning Data Project, and generate a tidy.txt as a result.